alexwlchan/alexwlchan.net/src/_drafts/archive-monocultures-considered-harmful.md

 *Note: like everything on this blog, this is my personal opinion.
 I'm not speaking for Wellcome Collection or anybody else who works there.*

-When you think about archives, it's easy to imagine them as a neutral, impartial collections of stuff.
+When you think about archives, it's easy to imagine them as neutral, impartial collections of stuff.
 They're are a container for historical objects, presented without bias or opinion.
 But that isn't the case: **archives have biases.
 Archives are inherently political.**